ashkanRmk/FastCrud/README.md

 | Skip DELETE             | `app.RegisterCrudEndpoints<Customer>("/customers", CrudOps.All & ~CrudOps.Delete);`                         |
 | No endpoints (override) | `app.RegisterCrudEndpoints<Customer>("/customers", CrudOps.None);`                                          |

+> You can have multiple method for registering your endpoints based on your versions!
 ---

 ### 4. Apply migrations and run